marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_iii.md

 ### Fix the numerous test file problem

-But now I get very bother by the fact that we have so many files… It's only one test per file, in rare occations 2.
+But now I get very bother by the fact that we have so many files… It's only one test per file, in rare occasions 2.
 Also, they are in a separate directory, which makes sense if there's many files but I want to have one file with all tests.

 I will create a new file next to `userRoutes.js` and call it `userRoutes.test.js`.
 I will do this with `cp test/user.del.js ./userRoutes.test.js` Then I'm going to copy (yes, copy) all the code from each file in the `test`-directory into that file.
 That will double the number of tests.

 Ok - done.
-And I got a lot of duplication errors for the `requires` and the gobal comment.
+And I got a lot of duplication errors for the `requires` and the global comment.
 Let's remove it.

 I was a bit surprised to see that my test doesn't work, until I realized that we need to tell mocha where to look for my tests.
 By default that is in the `test` directory, but now we have to update the test command to this: